Are you avoiding art business tasks because you “don’t feel like it?”

 - Following up with a buyer

-And you do the work filled with joy because you’re an artist and you’re darned lucky to have the freedom to build your own business.
+And do it joyfully, dammit! 😉, because you’re darn lucky.
+You're lucky to be an artist in the free world and to have the freedom and resources to build your own business.

 Examine Your Resistance